open-telemetry/opentelemetry-java-instrumentation/docs/contributing/using-instrumenter-api.md

 The first method, which needs to be called before any other `Instrumenter` method, is `shouldStart()`.
 It determines whether the operation should be instrumented for telemetry or not.
-The `Instrumenter` framework implements several suppression rules that prevent generating duplicate telemetry; for example the same HTTP server request will always emit exactly one HTTP `SERVER` span, not more.
+The `Instrumenter` framework implements several suppression rules that prevent generating duplicate telemetry; for example the same HTTP server request always produces a single HTTP `SERVER` span.

 The `shouldStart()` method accepts the current OpenTelemetry `Context` and the instrumented library `REQUEST` type.
 Consider the following example: